Next RPC Meeting:

-We strive to be an agent of regional cooperation and a guardian for the future and efficient utilization of resources.
-Serving Clinton County for over 40 years, the Commission is the most diverse in the County and charged with the “physical, social and economic development” of the County and its Citizens.
+The Clinton County Regional Planning Commission strives to be an agent of regional cooperation and a guardian for the future and efficient utilization of resources.
+Serving Clinton County for over 45 years, the Commission is the most diverse in the County and charged with the “physical, social and economic development” of the Clinton County area.

-Our Commission is composed of 20 voting Planning Commissioners and dozens of ExOfficio Members representing businesses, community groups, environmental organizations, and civic associations; we meet regularly on the 3rd Tuesday of most months at 7pm.
-Please contact our office in advance to confirm the location of the monthly meeting.
+Our Commission is composed of 20 voting Planning Commissioners representing the County, City and Villages- along with many ExOfficio Members representing businesses, community groups, environmental organizations, and civic associations.
+The CCRPC meets regularly on the 3rd Tuesday of most months at 7pm.
+Our meeting dates, times, and locations will always be posted at the top of this page.

-- We coordinate an innovative young professional development program called the Clinton County Fellows
+- We coordinate an innovative young professional development program called Clinton County Fellows

-- We manage, along with many partners and local business owners, the Clinton County Buy Local First effort
+- We founded and manage, along with the Wilmington-Clinton County Chamber of Commerce and local business owners, the Clinton County Buy Local First effort

-- We fund and support Energize Clinton County, a nonprofit focused on local economic development
+- We collaborate with Energize Clinton County, a nonprofit focused on local economic development

 - We support capacity and stewardship of various environmental efforts across the County through the Clinton County Green Alliance